cgat-developers/cgat-showcase/docs/getting_started/Tutorial.rst

 **3.** Next we will run the pipleine::

-   cgatshowcase transdiffexpres make full -v5 --no-cluster
+   cgatshowcase transdiffexprs make full -v5 --no-cluster

 This ``--no-cluster`` will run the pipeline locally if you do not have access to a cluster.
 Alternatively if you have a cluster remove the ``--no-cluster`` option and the pipleine will distribute your jobs accross the cluster.